This is a step-by-step guide from complete beginners who want to challenge themselves to speaking fluently within 1 year.

 HOWEVER: IF you find there is too much studying every week for you -that’s fine!
 You don’t HAVE to stick with what I’ve laid out.
 With my methods you’ll be learning about 20 new things a day and that can be a lot.
 So find a pace that works for you, but keep studying!

-What you DO have to do is practice speaking at least twice a week!
-With a teacher and/or speaking partner.
-The speaking part is more important that the studying part.
+What you DO have to do is practice speaking at least twice a week with a teacher.
+A teacher is important because they can go slowly and help you focus on improving Japanese speaking, listening and pronunciation.

 You can do this entire challenge without spending a penny!
 But I have included some paid for suggestions to help give you a boost!